-Antihistamine tablets are a group of medications that prevent the level of histamine from rising in our body and reduce the symptoms this can cause.
-Antihistamines can be used to treat a range of conditions including allergic reactions, motion sickness and insomnia.
+Antihistamines (commonly referred to as hay fever tablets) are a group of medications that prevent the level of histamine from rising in our body and reduce the symptoms this can cause.
+Antihistamines can be used to treat a range of conditions including mild allergic reactions, motion sickness and insomnia.
 However, the term "antihistamines" most commonly refers to medications that are used to treat hay fever.

 If you are suffering from hay fever or allergic-type symptoms such as an itchy nose, itchy rash or bite on the skin or redness and minor swelling of the skin, then an antihistamine may help relieve these symptoms for you.

 Mild allergic reactions to products (washing detergent, creams, perfume), food or plant reactions (stinging nettles) can be safely treated with over-the-counter antihistamines and should get better in hours to days.
 Make sure to avoid whatever caused the reaction in future.